feature-hub/feature-hub/README.md

 [![Build Status](https://travis-ci.com/sinnerschrader/feature-hub.svg?branch=master)](https://travis-ci.com/sinnerschrader/feature-hub)

-The Feature Hub is an opinionated JavaScript library that implements an adapted [Micro Frontends](https://micro-frontends.org) approach for building modern web apps with multiple teams using different technologies.
+The Feature Hub is an [opinionated](#our-requirements-for-micro-frontends) JavaScript implementation of the ["micro frontends"][micro-frontends] approach to building modern web applications with multiple teams and different technologies.

-This monorepo contains a [collection of packages](#monorepo-packages) that can be used together as a full-fledged solution for composing Micro Frontends.
-It supports React Micro Frontends as first-class citizens, but also allows the integration of Micro Frontends that are built with any other frontend technology (e.g. Vue.js, Angular, Web Components).
+This monorepo contains a [collection of packages](#monorepo-packages) that can be used together as a full-fledged solution for composing micro frontends.
+It supports React micro frontends as first-class citizens, but also allows the integration of micro frontends that are built with any other frontend technology (e.g. Vue.js, Angular, Web Components).

 In fact, the [`@feature-hub/core`][core-pkg] package is totally independent of